merondun/cuculus_host/gene_hunt/README.md

 Two primary strategies here:

-* Estimate background FST in 10KB windows for each egg type (FSTobs - max(FST[randomized pops n=10])) using a target egg vs all other eggs approach.
+* Estimate background FST in 10KB windows for each egg type with more than 4 females (FSTobs - max(FST[randomized pops n=10])) using a target egg vs all other eggs approach.
+  * Replicate the above, except using a relaxed threshold of at least 3 females per egg for target eggs, and only using nestlings for C. optatus.
 * Estimate base-pair level FST in C. canorus to get blue egg and reverted egg mutations.

 ## Preparation